doctor2/laravel-pw/readme.md

 ## Application Overview

-<h5>master-branch is a jquery version, vue-handmade-branch is a vue version.</h5>
+<h5>master-branch is a jquery version, vue-spa-branch is a vue version.</h5>

 The application is for Parrot Wings (PW, “internal money”) transfer between system users.